 Prior to her fellowship, Bianca worked with various state and local corrections agencies.
 Most notably, in New York City, she drafted the young adult plan that eliminated solitary confinement for prisoners 21 years old and younger—a first for the nation.
 And in Pennsylvania, Bianca evaluated innovative performance-based contracts in community corrections.

 In a past life, Bianca worked in the financial services.
-Between 2010 and 2012, she was an investment banking analyst at Citigroup, where she conducted financial valuations for corporate clients looking to raise capital or pursue mergers and acquisitions.
-Between 2008 and 2010, she was an investment management analyst at Morgan Stanley, where she produced retail and institutional investor materials.
+Between 2010 and 2012, she was an investment banking analyst at Citigroup, and, between 2008 and 2010, she was an investment management analyst at Morgan Stanley.

 Bianca is also an Equal Justice Works Fellow sponsored by Ropes & Gray.
 In the past, she has been a Harvard University Presidential Public Service Fellow, Ford Foundation Public Interest Fellow, Paul & Daisy Soros New American Fellow, and an Education Pioneers Analyst Fellow.
 Bianca holds a B.A. from Columbia University and a J.D. from Harvard Law School.

-Luke is a program assistant at the Corrections Accountability Project.
+Luke is a Program Associate at the Corrections Accountability Project.